karineek/SearchGEM5/Experiments-ARM/README.md

 SearchSYS can create test cases that activate bugs by combining LLMs, fuzzing, and differential testing.
 Using only LLM, SearchSYS identified 74 test cases that activated bugs.
 By incorporating fuzzing, this number increased by 93 additional bug-activating cases within 24 hours.
 Through differential testing, we identified 624 bugs with LLM-generated test cases and 126 with fuzzed test inputs.
 Out of the total number of bug-activating test cases, 4 unique bugs have been reported and acknowledged by developers.
 Additionally, we provided developers with a test suite and fuzzing statistics, and open-sourced SearchSYS.

-We published our artifact in Zenodo https://zenodo.org/records/14721385.
+We published our artifact in Zenodo https://zenodo.org/records/14724553.

-For reproducing the evaluation in the paper, ensure your system meets the requirements, then follow the instructions to reproduce the tables in the results.
-Hardware requirements: You will need an ARM machine, with 80 GB HD free space, and 72 GB RAM (for AFL++ fuzzing) or 16 GB else if just running the differential testing without building gem5 with AFL++ instrumentation.
+To reproduce the evaluation in the paper, ensure your system meets the requirements, and then follow the instructions to reproduce the tables in the results. **Hardware requirements:** You will need an ARM machine, with 80 GB HD free space, and 72 GB RAM (for AFL++ fuzzing) or (else) 16 GB if merely running the differential testing without building gem5 with AFL++ instrumentation.